Is California Heading Toward Another Drought?

 Although an abundance of rainstorms in March of this year boosted California’s reservoirs and added to the water supply, the historically low snowpack and high record temperatures point toward another potential drought year.

-California residents can do their part to help conserve water and curb excessive usage at home with a leak detection system like Flo.
+California residents can do their part to help conserve water and curb excessive usage at home with a leak detection system like Flo by Moen.
 Set water-saving conservation goals, track water usage, and see which fixtures impact your usage the most.

 For more perspective on how the latest drought compares with other historic significant droughts in California’s history, see interactive graphs and results from the United States Geological Survey.